 Suspended processes must be resumed

-The decision has immediate effect on cases suspended in several Italian courts.
-In particular, it will benefit the thousands of applicants awaiting a decision in Bologna.
-Roma, Milan and Florence, and which were under constitutional review.
+The decision has an immediate effect on suspended cases in several Italian courts.
+In particular, it will benefit the thousands of applicants who were awaiting a decision in Bologna, Rome, Milan, and Florence, and whose cases were under constitutional review.

 With the ruling, these actions must be resumed based on the legislation prior to the new rule.